ddev/ddev/docs/content/users/topics/sharing.md

 ### Using nip.io and or your own name resolution and open up to the local network

 Another solution is to **not** use `*.ddev.site` as your project URLs, but to use DNS that you control (and that points to the host machine where your project lives).
-In general, you'll want to use http URLs with this approach, because it requires manual configuration of the client machine to get it to trust the development certificate that ddev uses (and configures with mkcert on the local machine).
+In general, you'll want to use http URLs with this approach, because it requires manual configuration of the client machine to get it to trust the development certificate that DDEV uses (and configures with mkcert on the local machine).

 * Use [nip.io](http://nip.io/) to point a domain name to your host.
 If your computer's IP address is 192.168.5.101, you can use a domain name like `mysite.192.168.5.101.nip.io` and that domain name will point to your computer.
 Now add that as an additional_fqdn to your project, `ddev config --additional-fqdns=mysite.192.168.5.101.nip.io` and `ddev start`.
 Now people in your internal network should be able to `ping mysite.192.168.5.101.nip.io` if your firewall allows it.
 (Note that if you have other convenient ways to create a DNS entry for this, you can use those instead of using nip.io.)
 * Configure `~/.ddev/global_config.yaml` to bind to all ports: `ddev config global --router-bind-all-interfaces && ddev poweroff && ddev start`